Skip to content

 ./qbt.bash -bs-p

-git clone --branch release-5.0.3 --depth 1 https://github.com/qbittorrent/qBittorrent.git
+git clone --branch release-5.1.4 --depth 1 https://github.com/qbittorrent/qBittorrent.git

-cp -r qBittorrent/* qbt-build/patches/qbittorrent/5.0.3/source/
+cp -r qBittorrent/* qbt-build/patches/qbittorrent/5.1.4/source/

 Step 4: Edit files directly in the source directory

-nano qbt-build/patches/qbittorrent/5.0.3/source/src/webui/webui.cpp
+nano qbt-build/patches/qbittorrent/5.1.4/source/src/webui/webui.cpp

-Step 5: Build with your modifications
+Step 5: Build

 ./qbt.bash all

-Step 1: Bootstrap and prepare source
+Step 1: Bootstrap and clone

 ./qbt.bash -bs-p

-git clone --branch release-5.0.3 --depth 1 https://github.com/qbittorrent/qBittorrent.git
+git clone --branch release-5.1.4 --depth 1 https://github.com/qbittorrent/qBittorrent.git

-Step 3: Create the patch file
+Step 3: Generate the patch with git diff

-Step 4: Build with the patch
+Step 4: Build

 ./qbt.bash all

-echo "https://github.com/qbittorrent/qBittorrent/pull/18271.patch" > qbt-build/patches/qbittorrent/5.0.3/url
+echo "https://github.com/qbittorrent/qBittorrent/pull/18271.patch" > qbt-build/patches/qbittorrent/5.1.4/url

-~/qbt.bash -qt master -lt RC_2_0 -bs
+./qbt.bash -qt master -lt RC_2_0 -bs

 export qbt_qbittorrent_tag=master